jupyter-book/mystmd/packages/myst-to-tex/docs/index.md

 console.log(file.result.value);
 ```

-The document that we fed in was quite simple, and the `½` unicode characters as well as the quotes are nicely transformed into the appropriate LaTeX:
+The document that we fed in was quite simple, and the `½` unicode characters as well as the quotes are nicely transformed into the appropriate $\LaTeX$:

 ```latex
 This is a unicode ``fraction'': $\frac{1}{2}$